Philippe Lacôte directed a thrilling, contemporary mystery in the classic noir style.

 Often called real-life mermaids, the haenyeo divers of South Korea’s Jeju Island are renowned for centuries of diving to the ocean floor — without oxygen — to harvest seafood for their livelihood.
 Today, with most haenyeo in their 60s, 70s and 80s, their traditions and way of life are in imminent danger.

-But these fierce, funny, hardworking women refuse to give an inch, aided by a younger generation’s fight to revive their ancestral lifestyle through social media.
+But these fierce, funny, hardworking women refuse to give an inch, aided by a younger generation’s fight to revive their ancestral way of life through social media.
 Peering into what drives haenyeo young and old, this moving documentary zeroes in on their tight-knit friendships, savvy independence and infectious sense of empowerment.

 The story unfolds into an uplifting tale of women taking on world powers to protect their beloved ocean and inspire a new generation.